Responsible Parties in the Reasonable Accommodation Process

 Disability Program Managers (DPMs) -

 - Advise and assist supervisors, managers, and others on reasonable accommodations and other disability employment issues.

 - Facilitate management training in consultation with OA Offices of Civil Rights or the Departmental Office of Civil Rights.

 Supervisors/Decision Makers -

-- - Accept and process reasonable accommmodation requests from DOT employees.
+- Accept and process reasonable accommodation requests from DOT employees.

 - Decide whether to grant or deny reasonable accommodations requests according to the standards prescribed in the DOT Order 1011.1A.